MV Omskiy-205: March 2022 incident

 On 27 March 2022, Omskiy-205 was in transit from the port of Galluk in Istanbul to Rostov, Russia.
 Overnight, a distress call was issued while the ship was in the Black Sea, 2.5 mi from Cape Takil near the Kerch Strait.
 The ship's captain reported that the hull had been breached, the engine room was flooded, and the ship hand lost power and was sinking.

+Within an hour of the damage report, the Coast Guard border patrol ship Balaklava began rescue operations.
 A tugboat was sent out and Omskiy-205 was taken under tow around seven hours after the distress call.
 A rescue boat, the Rescuer Demidov, was also sent which operated three pumps in an attempt to control flooding aboard the ship.
 None of the 12 crewmen were injured, and Omskiy-205 was taken into port and eventually anchored near the Kerch Bridge off Kavkaz.

 Following the incident, Russian media and Russian Maritime Authorities claimed that the hull breach was caused by strong waves and not by military action.
 However, because of the normal weather conditions and sea state at the time of the breach, it was suggested that Omskiy-205 had struck a friendly breakaway mine laid at the entrance to the Sea of Azov as a part of the 2022 Russian invasion of Ukraine.